TheUltronultimate/Viginere-Cipher-/README.md

 # Viginere-Cipher-
-Program encrypting and decrypting with the viginère cipher, includes code for an attack using Friedman Test and Brute force
+Program encrypting and decrypting with the viginère cipher, includes code for an attack using Friedman Test and Brute force in combination.